SimpoLab/mailserver/README.md

 For more information on how to add TXT records, look for a guide by your DNS provider.

-### PTR record (optional)
+### PTR record
 A PTR record is a reverse DNS record, i.e. a record that given an IP assigns a domain name.
 PTR records are usually assigned by requesting it to your ISP or to your server provider.
+This step is considered optional.

 ### DKIM